ppanya/KUPaymentService/README.md

   * Level: Low
   * Story: Some problem occured.
 Customers want to refund their funds back.
 They go and try to reverse/rollback a payment.

 <h3>Functional Requirement</h3>
 1. Transaction history
 2. Current balance for each user.
 3. (Extra) Support multiple currency and multiple language

+<h3>Scenario Register</h3>
+<h4>Main Success Scenario and steps</h4>
+1. User types a user name of his or her choice
+2. User types a password
+3. User retypes the password
+4. User types his or her first name
+5. User types his or her last name
+6. User types his or her Address, Date of birth (Optional)
+7. User types his or her credit card number.
+Create Account

+<h4>Extensions</h4>
+1a.
+User name is already in use
+    .1 User is requested to select another user name and password 3a.
+The two passwords are different
+    .1 User is requested to retype (twice) his/her password

+<h4>Trigger</h4>
+  User selects the "Sign Up" link

+<h4>Precondition</h4>
+  User is not logged in

+<h4>Guarantee</h4>
+  User becomes a registeredplayer

 <h3>API Specification</h3>
 <b><i>[API Specification at github's wiki](https://github.com/maixezer/KUPaymentService/wiki/API-Specification) </i></b> <br>